Toddler Contracted E.Coli Following Holiday To Turkey

 The family all suffered from gastric symptoms during the course of their holiday, which was booked through tour operator Jet2 Holidays.
 Allie first began to show signs of illness on 27 July 2019, around four days after returning home from Turkey.

 Her condition worsened and she was diagnosed with STEC.
 Following admission to hospital, she was diagnosed with HUS and was put in an induced coma on 1 August.
 An MRI scan revealed that Allie had sustained brain damage.

 On 3 August, Allie’s family made the incredibly difficult decision to switch off her life support.

-Allie’s mum Katie, 36, said: “The past two years have been the worst of my life.
+Allie’s mum Katie, 36, said: “The past three years have been the worst of my life.
 I still struggle to accept that Allie has gone, as she was so full of life and such a happy little girl.

 “All of us fell ill around about the time of our holiday to Turkey, but we didn’t think for one minute that it would end the way it did.